elarivie/HEARTBEAT/README.md

  * If I fill a bug report is there a chance that somebody will read it?
  * If I provide a pull request is there a chance that somebody will consider it?

 If the answer to the previous questions is yes it certainly will motivate users to contribute to the project.
-Else at least whey won't have wasted their time.
+Else at least they won't have wasted their time.

 *From a maintainer point of view*
 * When was the last time we looked at the project?